VMBlakelock/bouquetblooms/README.md

 #### Issue 1

-Initial issues occurred when working on app.py file.
-It was difficult to clear the errors Gitpod advised on.
+Issues with errors occurred when working on py files.
+I had to clear the errors Gitpod advised on.
-It was realised this was mostly due to the 2 line spacing rule and using the tab key instead of spaces.
+Most errors due to the 2 line spacing rule and using the tab key instead of spaces and also not entering to a new line.
+Other errors included -*'lines being to long'* and *'Doctype must be declared'*.
+Most errors where fixed except those of which the developer did not understand fully for example 'imported but unused'.

 #### Issue 2